niyati-bhayani/Data_Science_Practice_Projects/README.md

 # Data-Science-Projects
-This repository contains all the Data Science projects created in Python as part of my learning assignments at GreyAtom Edutech Pvt.
-Ltd
+This repository contains all the Data Science Projects that I have created in Python through data collected from Kaggle and other sources